 It is essential that students absent from school complete all missed work.
 It is the responsibility of the student to initiate requests for makeup work at a time convenient for the teacher, complete the work, and hand it in on time.
-Students have a day for each day missed to complete and return makeup work.
-Teams will make allowances for individual circumstances based on consultation with the student and/or parent/guardian.
-Students who are absent from school three days or longer may request homework by calling their counselor.
-The requested makeup work should be picked up from the counseling office at the agreed-upon time.
+Students have one day for each day missed to complete and return makeup work.
+Teachers will make allowances for individual circumstances based on consultation with the student and/or parent/guardian.
+Please allow 24 hours for teachers to supply work to the main office.